PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 sequence while a separate multi-match case compares the maintained index with a fresh rebuild.

+The adjacent singleton-Reshape and stale NCHW-to-NHWC Transpose repairs in front of NHWC Conv inputs accept one shared `ModelIRGraphIndex`.
+Both enumerate only indexed `CONV_2D` candidates, obtain the adapter producer and exact consumer list from the index, rewrite the Conv data input through the indexed setter, and remove an accepted adapter through differential compaction.
+The primary and fallback pairs run through `_run_indexed_conv_input_adapter_repairs`, which builds one index for both repairs.
+The later standalone stale-Transpose cleanup remains outside that ownership boundary and builds its own compatibility index.
+Exact singleton shape, Transpose permutation, filter input-channel, single-consumer, and graph- output guards remain unchanged.
+Characterization compares the complete resulting ModelIR with the former explicit pair, proves one index build without legacy producer/consumer maps, exercises multiple matches, and preserves fan-out and graph-output adapters.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter